lunovanas/english-for-designers/06-storytelling/index.md

 ### by Anastasiia Lunova

-Initially, I was going to discuss a completely different topic: "How Graphic Design Impacts Society."
+Initially, I was going to discuss a completely different topic: "How Graphic Design Impacts Society".
 However, while working on this subject, I had a thought that may be relevant to those present as well.
 Sometimes I feel that some people misunderstand and underestimate Graphic Design.
 They see it as something that can be learned in a 2-3 month online course, and that's it.
 I find this situation unfair!
 Here are some options that some people may think:

 • Graphic designers are marketers who know how to draw;
 • They are artists who were not accepted into the Academy of Fine Arts (because they were not "fine" enough);